valensag/Azure_AI_Solution/Lab1-Technical_Requirements/02-Technical_Requirements.md

 1. Select your subscription and resource group

-1. Type a unique name for your account
+1. Type a name for your account, using your initials to make it unbique. **ai100storagego**

 1. For the location, select the same as your resource group